jrozra200/strava_dashboard/README.md

-# STRAVA COMPETITION
+# STRAVA DASHBOARD

-My sister challenged me and my wife to a running/cycling contest and I want to build a dashboard.
-Not sure the permissions will allow for this though... still exploring. # traffic_simulator
+I spend a lot of time sending my exercise data to strava.
+I thought this might be a good way to visualize it.